RikaResource/.github/profile/README.md

 Join our Swae [workspace](https://rikarelief.swae.io/sign-up) for discussions of ideas and our goals.

 Here is a [wiki](https://github.com/RikaRelief/.github/wiki) highlighting some information about the organization and the platform.
+And some other fun entries.

 ## 🍿 Fun facts